Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Construction of the KP wave function at the double points of the spectral curve

-The full rank linear system for the edge vectors (see Section \ref{sec:linear}) induces a full rank linear system satisfied by the edge and half--edge wave functions: \begin{enumerate} \item At any trivalent white vertex $U$ incident with incoming edge $e_3$ and outgoing edges $e_1$, $e_2$,
+The full rank linear system for the half-edge vectors (see Section \ref{sec:def_edge_vectors}) induces a full rank linear system satisfied by half--edge wave function: \begin{enumerate} \item At any trivalent white vertex $U$ incident with incoming edge $e_3$ and outgoing edges $e_1$, $e_2$,

 \item At any trivalent black vertex $U$ incident with incoming edges $e_2$, $e_3$ and outgoing edge $e_1$,